In this guide I will show you how to install Tails on a USB.

 You can also use two USBs to install and run Tails.
-The reason for using two USBs is to use the Tail installer for incremental updates and create a secure encrypted persistent storage.
-If you do not need encrypted storage, you can use just one USB drive.
+Using two USBs is to use the Tail installer for incremental updates and create a secure encrypted persistent storage.
+You can use just one USB drive if you do not need encrypted storage.

 For this, you need two USB drives of at least 4GB of storage each.
 Install Tails as described above on the first USB.

-This article provided a step-by-step guide on installing and running Tails on a USB stick, how you can access the Tor network and create a persistent storage.
+This article provided a step-by-step guide on installing and running Tails on a USB stick and how you can access the Tor network and create persistent storage.

 Can you use Tails without a USB?

 You can also use a writable DVD.
 You can right-click on the Tails ISO image in windows, select ‘Burn Disk Image,” and select the Disk burner drive.
 When rebooting the machine, select the appropriate DVD drive.

 Can you install Tails on a hard drive?